-Website and ecommerce software have evolved considerably over the past decade.
-With the widespread usage of content management systems (CMS), where CMS and shopping carts are often bundled together with a content delivery network (CDN) by a webhost, bad actors are able to deploy ecommerce sites in record fashion.
+Website and e-commerce software have evolved considerably over the past decade.
+With the widespread usage of content management systems (CMS), where CMS and shopping carts are often bundled together with a content delivery network (CDN) by a web host, bad actors can deploy e-commerce sites in a record fashion.

 What exactly is a CDN?

 A CDN essentially enables the fast and efficient delivery of website content to requests from all over the world.
 It performs this by storing local caches of the website in various geographic locations.
 It does this by linking together a network of servers to deliver content as quickly and cheaply as possible.
 A CDN provider places servers at internet exchange points (IXPs) between different Internet providers so they can distribute content geographically closer to website visitors, allowing them to experience faster page loads.